Rebuildable Cars - Salvage Cars - Repairable Wrecked Cars

 Buying rebuildable and repairable cars

-Buying repairable cars can be risky if you don't know what you're doing.
-It's difficult in many cases to be able to determine the full extent of the damage or estimate the cost of repairs.
-Vehicles that may seem driveable may actually have hidden damages that could be costly to fix.
+Buying wrecked or damaged cars can be risky if you don’t know what you’re doing.
+It’s difficult in many cases to be able to determine the full extent of the damage or estimate the cost of repairs.
+Vehicles that may seem drivable may actually have hidden damages that could be costly to fix.
 What initially seemed like a great deal might turn out to be just the opposite.

-Get the details on how and when the car became salvage with a CARFAX vehicle history report.
+Get the details on how and when a car became salvage with a CARFAX vehicle history report.

 There can also be safety problems.
 Airbags may be missing or disabled.
 Anti-lock brake systems may not work.
 Seat belts may have become unsafe.
 Warning indicators may not work.
 Steering system and wheel alignment may be damaged.
+The vehicle’s frame may be bent.
 Make sure you look for these potential problems before you buy.

 Summary